paulm17/raikou/README.md

    }
    ```

+   Note, the default primary color is blue: #5474B4.

-7. If there is a requirement to modify the theme, update layout.tsx as follows:
+7. If there is a requirement to modify the theme.
+For example changing the
+   primary color to orange.
+Update layout.tsx as follows:

    ```js
    import { RaikouProvider } from '@raikou/system';